 - Garnish with a lime wheel and a fresh sprig of mint.

-- Note: To make it especially spicy, muddle 1-2 jalapeños in the shaker before adding the liquids.
+- Note: To make it especially spicy, muddle 1-2 slices of jalapeños in the shaker before adding the liquids.